- Light childhood snoring is normal, but the frequency, severity, and impact of childhood snoring can vary.

 Of the greatest concern is obstructive sleep apnea.
 OSA causes major sleep disturbances and affects the amount of oxygen a child receives during sleep.
 It has been connected to impaired brain development, reduced academic performance, cardiovascular issues like high blood pressure, altered metabolism, and behavior problems.

 Though studies have found a link between habitual snoring and health problems, the exact explanation is unclear.
-It may be that sleep-disordered breathing, even when it is not OSA, can cause small disturbances that affect sleep quality.
 Further research is necessary to better understand the ways that primary snoring affects children of different ages.

 Parents who are worried about their child’s snoring should talk with a pediatrician.
-Though some snoring can be normal, various signs can indicate the possibility of sleep-disordered breathing:
+Though some snoring can be normal, various signs can indicate the possibility of sleep-disordered breathing or another sleep disorder:

 - Snoring three nights per week or more